Skip to content

 Actions

-• Protect habitat the spider uses and could potentially use.
-Coastal realignment schemes in or near the species zone should obtain expert advice and create new habitat with embedded stones on the estuary foreshore.
+• Protect habitat that the spider uses or could potentially use.
+Coastal realignment schemes in or near the species zone should get expert advice and create new habitat with embedded stones on the estuary foreshore.

 • Survey other areas of upper saltmarsh on the Taw Estuary, east to Penhill Point (SS517.343) and on the northern shore at Horsey Island (SS480.334).